 Books Used for Subject Areas

 Geography ties in with history to some extent.
-In Wayfarers Ancient History, students read fictional books set in ancient times, especially those that take place in Asian settings.
-You will also use one or more core books throughout the year to build broader, foundational knowledge of geography: Expedition Earth, A Child’s Introduction to the World, Geography Through Art, and Eat Your Way Around the World.
+In Wayfarers Ancient History, students read fictional books set in ancient times that are based in countries around the world.
+You will also use one or more of the following core books throughout the year to build broader, foundational knowledge of geography: Expedition Earth, A Child’s Introduction to the World, Geography Through Art, and Eat Your Way Around the World.

-Science for grammar and dialectic levels uses a series called the Quark Chronicles.
+Science for the grammar and dialectic levels uses a series called the Quark Chronicles.
 These are fictional stories of children traveling through space on a sentient spaceship and learning science through their adventures.
-Quark Chronicles: Botany Quark Chronicles: Anatomy, and Quark Chronicles: Zoology are available thus far.
+Quark Chronicles: Botany, Quark Chronicles: Zoology, and Quark Chronicles: Anatomy are available thus far.
 Botany and Zoology are used with Wayfarers Ancient History, and Anatomy is used with Wayfarers Medieval History.
 Future Quark Chronicles will be Astronomy, Geology, Weather, Chemistry, and Physics.
-(They will be used two books per year with the other Wayfarers courses, but other science resources are used in the meantime.)
+(They will eventually be used two books per year with the other Wayfarers courses, but other science resources are used in the meantime.)
 The dialectic level for science is buttressed with additional core books such as Botany in 8 Lessons and Exploring the World of Biology.
 DeVore recommends optional experiment and activity books such as those from the Great Science Adventures series.
-She recommends more challenging resources for the rhetoric level, but even those recommendations reflect her Charlotte Mason proclivities (e.g., the For Dummies series and High School Biology in Your Home by Bridget Ardoin that uses a guided research approach).
-While she has recommendations for the lab portion of Biology, she doesn’t consider lab work essential and puts it under the optional “Activities.”
-(See her rationale on page 17 of her book.)
+She recommends more-challenging resources for the rhetoric level, but even those recommendations reflect her Charlotte Mason proclivities (e.g., High School Biology in Your Home by Bridget Ardoin that uses a guided research approach).
+While she has recommendations for the lab portion of Biology, she doesn’t consider lab work essential and puts it under the optional activities section of her schedules.
+(See her rationale on pages 16 and 17 of each Wayfarers book.)
 Those trying to stick with traditional lab science courses for high school might want to use different resources.

-As for history and geography, for science there are recommendations for real books to use alongside the core books.
+Like history and geography, science has recommendations for real books to use alongside the core books.
 For Wayfarers Ancient History, these books include many titles relating to botany.
 At the rhetoric level, she also includes Darwin’s On the Origin of Species as well as “biology worldview books” under three headings: Creationist, Intelligent Design, and Evolution.
 Thus, you can pick your own preference of viewpoint to present.
-Health and Sex Ed are also covered in both Ancient and Revolution Wayfarers courses.
+Health and Sex Ed are also covered in both Wayfarers: Ancient History and Wayfarers: Revolution History.

-Language Arts recommendations include DeVore’s own programs English Lessons Through Literature and Reading Lessons Through Literature or else Rod and Staff’s English series supplemented with copywork, literature, and writing in a “commonplace” book.
-Reading Lessons Through Literature teaches reading skills for kindergarten through third grade.
+Language Arts recommendations include DeVore’s own programs English Lessons Through Literature and Reading & Spelling Through Literature or else Rod and Staff’s English series supplemented with copywork, literature, and writing in a “commonplace” book.
+Reading Lessons Through Literature courses teach reading skills for kindergarten through third grade.
 Other resources are used at the rhetoric level for language arts.
 Wayfarers should work especially well for families who also use Reading Lessons Through Literature and/or English Lessons Through Literature because those courses flesh out the methodology that DeVore favors more thoroughly than do the Wayfarers courses by themselves.

 Bible reading is scheduled into the lesson plans with the option of Bible stories for younger children.
 Other Bible study books are recommended as well, with additional resources that get into theology and philosophy for older students.